Skip to main content

 The objective of this preparatory phase extends far beyond simply triggering ovulation.
 It is about cultivating a state of systemic wellness that supports a healthy pregnancy and postpartum experience.
 Think of this period as preparing the soil before planting a seed.

-The quality of the egg (oocyte), the receptivity of the uterine lining, and the of the mother are all deeply intertwined.
+The quality of the egg (oocyte), the receptivity of the uterine lining, and the metabolic health of the mother are all deeply intertwined.
 Consistent lifestyle changes made months in advance contribute to reducing inflammation, balancing blood sugar, and providing the nutritional building blocks for high-quality oocyte development.

 This proactive approach fundamentally improves the chances of conception and contributes to a healthier pregnancy journey.
 It shifts the focus from a short-term goal to the long-term project of building a resilient, well-functioning biological system.